-Heading off to French Polynesia?
+Heading to French Polynesia?
 In-depth island guides to all 5 archipelagos await you, including sample itineraries and essential travel tips & tricks.

-The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with their unique personality.
+The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with its unique personality.

 Get expert advice and assistance with planning your trip to the destination where tropical dreams come true!